ericcornelissen/tool-versions-update-action/pr/README.md

     # Default: ""
     reviewers: ericcornelissen

+    # Add "Signed-off-by" line at the end of the commit message.
+See `--signoff`
+    # in <https://git-scm.com/docs/git-commit> for more detail.
+    #
+    # Default: false
+    signoff: true

     # A newline-separated list of "tool version" pairs that should NOT be
     # updated to.
     #